MichaelDimmitt/wc-operations-in-typed-lanugages/README.md

-## Grab interfaces, operations, and functions off of types/structs from a typed language: ("go" in this case)
+## Grab interfaces, operations, and functions off of types: ("go" in this case)

 <!--
 other phrases: "method set", "operations"